 Confirmation bias refers to our tendency to seek out evidence confirming what we already believe, viewing the facts and ideas we encounter as further confirmation.
 Confirmation bias also causes us to ignore any evidence that appears to support an opposing view.

-The Baader-Meinhof phenomenon (or frequency illusion) is the tendency to see new information, names, or patterns "everywhere" shortly after they are first brought to our attention.
+The Baader-Meinhof phenomenon (or frequency illusion) is the tendency to see new information, names or patterns "everywhere" shortly after they are first brought to our attention.

 Belief bias describes the tendency to judge an argument based on the plausibility of the conclusion, rather than the amount of evidence provided to support those conclusions during the argument.